Susan571/LENSLLM/README.md

 ## 🔍 Understanding Phase Transitions in LLM Fine-tuning

-Our analysis uncovers two distinct phases in the fine-tuning dynamics of Large Language Models (LLMs), each with unique implications for model selection.
+We analyze two distinct phases in the fine-tuning dynamics of Large Language Models (LLMs), each with unique implications for model selection.
 These phases—marked by shifts in sensitivity, performance scaling, and Neural Tangent Kernel (NTK) evolution—play a critical role in understanding and predicting model behavior.

 <div align="center">